FaisalHammad1999/futureproofwiki/Intro-to-Python.md

      return return_value
 ```

 Take the note of the  indentation.
 These indents are how Python knows where a specific block of code starts and ends.
 This enables python to be more readable as we don’t have all the additional punctuation we have in other languages.
+Python is very strict with indentation and will get confused if you mix tabs and spaces!
+Just be consistent and you will be okay!
+Tools are available to automatically 'translate' one to the other if you want to make sure!

 ### Basic function